You Don't Know What to Do: Chart performance

-"You Don't Know What to Do" debuted at number 45 on the Belgium chart, in the region of Wallonia on August 2, 2014, however, it was the Ultratip chart, which ranks the top songs that have yet to enter the main Ultratop 50 chart.
+"You Don't Know What to Do" was a commercial failure and failed to enter any US chart.
+However, it did manage to debut at number 45 on the Belgium chart, in the region of Wallonia on August 2, 2014, but failed to enter the main Ultratop 50 chart.
 The song broke into the top 40 the following week, charting at number 36.
 It peaked at number 14 on September 6, spending six weeks on the chart in total.
 The song also debuted at number 73 in South Korea, on the main Digital Chart, for the week ending May 31, 2014.
 It also debuted at number two on the International Download Chart, with sales of 32,945 units.
 In its second week, the song fell to number seven with sales of 11,991 units, and again to number 11 in its third week with sales of 7,326 units.
 It also charted in Russia, peaking at number 152.